BlyznytsiaOrg/bibernate/features/BibernateDataRepository.md

 - **Type Safety:** The repository methods are type-safe, meaning that the compiler can catch errors at compile-time rather than at runtime.
 This helps prevent common mistakes and improves the robustness of your code.

 - **Query Methods:** The repository interface allows you to define custom query methods using method names that follow a specific naming convention.
-This makes it easy to write and read custom queries without having to write SQL or HQL (Hibernate Query Language) directly.
+This makes it easy to write and read custom queries without having to write SQL or BQL (Bibernate Query Language) directly.

 - **Dynamic Query Generation:** Query methods can be dynamically generated based on method names, allowing you to query entities by various criteria without having to write custom query code for each use case.